Co-Teaching Across Geography to Create Opportunities for Rural Students

 Part of a small rural district, Dove Creek has found it challenging to obtain a viable curriculum aligned with state standards.
 As a state-supported resource, the supplemental courses provided under Colorado Empowered Learning are of course aligned with state standards, so leveraging the content from these courses has allowed teachers to focus on raising the rigor and quality of learning experiences instead of curriculum development.
 Even teachers initially skeptical of the co-teaching approach have come to see the value and have started requesting opportunities to teach additional courses in this format.

 Dove Creek had previously worked with other online programs and found them to be inflexible.
 They were very structured, requiring a specific progression and timing for the whole class.
 While there was a teacher on the back side, the teacher could only be contacted via email.
 It was not possible to contact the teacher if students were struggling.
 As a result, in building staff would have to try to get students caught up.
 The staff would find many gaps in knowledge and students who were determined to get through the course however they could, often not learning the material.
 The fact is that all kids do not score at the same level, so putting all kids through the same static course without supports, extensions, and modifications, simply does not meet their needs.

-The supplemental program supported by Colorado Empowered Learning, however, is fundamentally different and significantly more flexible.
+The supplemental program supported by Colorado Empowered Learning and delivered by Colorado Digital Learning Solutions, however, is fundamentally different and significantly more flexible.
 The virtual teacher is available by phone and in constant contact with the local teacher and willing to make adjustments to the pacing of the course and the content, accelerating where needed, adding and removing modules as requested, diving deeper into areas of particular confusion or interest.
 Once Dove Creek switched to utilizing this resource, it was able to achieve its vision for co-teaching and blended learning.